Innovation By Design

 Ibis on the River Flat by Gordon Bain Acrylic on Board

 The Sanctuary East Gippsland Eco-Arts Lab will bring together artists and scientists for collaboration and cross-fertilization of ideas and solutions in a creative, experimental research and conservation space.
-Working together artists and ecologists, researchers and citizen scientists can strengthen the identity of East Gippsland as an Eco-Cultural-Tourism destination, co-design unique experiences and contribute to the conservation and restoration of the region.
+Working together artists and ecologists, researchers and citizen scientists can strengthen the identity of East Gippsland as an Eco-Cultural-Tourism destination, co-design unique experiences, infrastructure and contribute to the conservation and restoration of the region.

 'cinerea' detail from The Edge of My Vision Fire Series Dore Stockhausen